smartenies/echo_oif_ec0548/README.md

 - 07a_bkmr_models_madres.R: code to fit BKMR models for the MADRES cohort using pregnancy-wide exposures
 - 07b_bkmr_models_madres_trimesters.R: code to fit BKMR models for the MADRES cohort using hierarchical variable selection for exposures averaged by trimester

+## Acknowledgements

+This work was supported by the Office Of The Director, National Institutes Of Health of the National Institutes of Health under Award Number U2COD023375.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

 ## References

 Bobb J (2023). _bkmr: Bayesian Kernel Machine Regression_.
 R package version 0.2.2,